 Let me try to summarise by putting it in a slightly different way.
 Either we accept the real presence of a divine or supernatural agency, or we do not.
 If we do not, there is not much point in talking about religion, and therefore not much point in talking about the relation between religion and literature.
 If we do accept such an agency, and further the possibility of that agency disclosing any knowledge of itself, then there appear to be two conceivable kinds of disclosure.
 The one from without, that is through the senses, and the other from within.
 My suggestion, with support from Coleridge, is that this second kind, not less than the first, may properly be called ‘revelation,’ whether it is found in sacred or profane literature.

 The terms ‘within’ and ‘without’ make a neat antithesis.
 The distinction between them is surely sharp enough.
 But it is very important to be absolutely clear about the point where the one limb of that antithesis is divided from the other.
-It is not primarily a spiritual antithesis.
+It is not primarily a spatial antithesis.
 It does not contrast a source located inside the cuticle of a human organism with a source physically outside it.
 No. The contrast is between the immaterial and the material—between what is or could be an object for the senses, and what is not and could not be so.
-It is very important, because to be incapable of discriminating between these two different sorts of relations between ‘within’ and ‘without’ is, in my view, to be incapable of forming a satisfactory concept of revelation in any sense, and whether occurring in the present or in the past.
+It is very important, because to be incapable of discriminating between these two different sorts of relation between ‘within’ and ‘without’ is, in my view, to be incapable of forming a satisfactory concept of revelation in any sense, and whether occurring in the present or in the past.
 One recalls how the failure to do just that has bedevilled anthropology, psychology, and through them theology, with the purely spatial concept of a ‘projection’ of the within upon the without; a concept which rapidly became the basic hypothesis for all interpretation of ancient traditions and records coming under the head of myth or religion, including of course the Jewish and Christian Bible.

 The effect of this has been to exclude, if not all avowed belief, certainly all confidence, in the divine or supernatural origin of such traditions and records.
 We today are familiar with the kind of utterance, the kind of communication from one human being to another, that springs from imagination and therefore, we agree, from within.
 It may for instance take the form of poetry, and it may even contain an element of disclosure.
 We are quite unfamiliar with the phenomenon of the same kind of communication coming from a transpersonal source.
 Accordingly, when we are confronted with it, in past tradition, we assume that, however it purported to come from without, it must in fact have come from within.
 And since we have already preempted the meaning of within and without to a merely spatial parameter, we assume (again more often implicitly than explicitly) that it must have been a product, or figment, of the brain.

 As I see it, this tacit assumption is the biggest lion in the path of any attempt to present literature as being, at least ideally (which is not at all the same as saying metaphorically), a form of revelation.
 To overcome it, we must become able to accept that the older kind of revelation could be no less actual than the new, instead of regarding it, as Freud and Jung for instance have done, as having been merely the new kind misunderstood.
 I know of only one way in which this can be done.
 And since I have already referred to Coleridge, I will add that it is a way towards which he was undoubtedly feeling his way towards the end of his life.
 I am thinking particularly of his late lecture on the Prometheus of Aeschylus, though there are many other indications.
-The apostle of creative imagination was indicating, before he died, that the old traditions and records, and in particular the myths, demand for their proper interpretation a perception that human consciousness itself—not merely human ideas and beliefs, where the changes are obvious enough—but consciousness itself—has been evolving in a direction that entrailed transformation of the old kind of revelation into the new.
+The apostle of creative imagination was indicating, before he died, that the old traditions and records, and in particular the myths, demand for their proper interpretation a perception that human consciousness itself—not merely human ideas and beliefs, where the changes are obvious enough—but consciousness itself—has been evolving in a direction that entailed transformation of the old kind of revelation into the new.
 Only on this premise is it possible for us to acknowledge that, while we must look within today for the source of revelation, the older kind of revelation was, in fact and not merely supposedly, from without, that is through the medium of the senses; and further that these two sources are nevertheless not two different sources, but one and the same source.

 As to the validity of such a premise, I have obviously no time to contend for it here and now.
 For most people, the principal stumbling block in the way of accepting it is that it entails abandoning the received view of evolution as a biological process, whereby merely physical events resulted later on in mental ones.
 Elsewhere, and in more than one book, I have tried to dig away at that stumbling block and some others.
 Very briefly: The element of attention and intention in contemporary sense perceptions makes hay of any hypothesis, for example, of natural selection as the only, or even the predominant, agent of evolutionary process in its early stages.
 Further, in its later stages (namely pre-history and history of humanity), there is ample evidence, for example in the development of language, of a continuing evolution of perception itself away from a pre-intentional towards an increasingly intentional experience and activity.
 I must confine myself to that bald synopsis.
 Here I am concerned only with its consequences for the concept of revelation.